 Change is the defining feature in any technology field—which makes this arena as challenging as it is exciting.
 The Division of Technology & Sciences teaches students to become problem-solvers, systems thinkers and futurists giving them unparalleled preparation for a world of technology yet unimagined.
 They will always be learning current, career-specific technology by working directly with the latest equipment, software and systems.
 Learn more at champlain.edu/its.

 – Computer Networking & Cybersecurity (BS)

 Internships: Real-World Advantage

-Thanks to Champlain’s Upside-Down Curriculum, many students become internship ready early in their college career.
-A full 95% of Champlain’s students complete one or more internships by graduation.
-Multiple internships give students a depth and breadth of professional experience, which is a tremendous competitive advantage when starting out in the job market or applying to top-tier graduate schools.
+Thanks to Champlain’s Upside-Down Curriculum, many students become internship-ready early in their college careers.
+Nearly 90% of Champlain’s students complete one or more internships by graduation.
+Multiple internships give students a depth and breadth of professional experience, a tremendous competitive advantage when starting out in the job market or applying to top-tier graduate schools.
 Learn more at champlain.edu/internships.

 Study Abroad: A World of Opportunity

 One of Champlain’s goals is to ensure that all students graduate prepared to be global citizens and leaders.

 It starts inside the classroom.
 The faculty at Champlain incorporate international experience into their course curricula—from traveling to Nicaragua for service work with a class on human rights to pen-palling with students in South Africa to discuss Nelson Mandela’s legacy.